Yiffer-xyz/yiffer.xyz-v3-imageserver/README.md

 ### How to local dev

 First, create and set up `.env`.
 Find the contents on Discord.
 Run `yarn`.
+If running doesn't work,try `yarn add sharp --ignore-engines`.

 Then simply `yarn dev` and you're golden.
 The process will run on port `8770`.
 In the main repo, set the `PAGES_PATH` variable in `.dev.vars` to `http://localhost:8770`.

 ### How to prod

+Set up nginx first, see `nginx-config-file.conf` (to be named after the domain).

 Since this one is so simple, we can keep the running very simple too.
 Get onto the vm this should run on and `yarn build`, and then `yarn start`, which will run it via `pm2`.
+If building doesn't work, try `yarn add sharp --ignore-engines`.

 Make sure to set up persistence across restarts: